HelmchenLabSoftware/Cascade/README.md

 #### Without installation

 If you want to try out the algorithm, just open **this online Notebook [link]**.
-With the Notebook, you can apply the algorithm to some test datasets, or you can apply **pre-trained models** to **your own data**.
+With the Notebook, you can apply the algorithm to existing test datasets, or you can apply **pre-trained models** to **your own data**.
 No installation will be required since the entire algorithm runs in the cloud (Colaboratory Notebook hosted by Google servers).
-The entire Notebook is designed to be easily accessible also to researchers with little background in Python, but it is also the best starting point for experienced programmers.
-The Notebook also includes a comprehensive FAQ section.
-Try it out - **within less than 10 minutes**, you will have used the algorithm for the first time!
+The entire Notebook is designed to be easily accessible for researchers with little background in Python, but it is also the best starting point for experienced programmers.
+The Notebook includes a comprehensive FAQ section.
+Try it out - within a couple of minutes, you can start using the algorithm!

 #### With a local installation

-If you want to modify the code, integrate the algorithm into your existing pipeline (e.g., with CaImAn or Suite2P), or train your own networks, an installation on your local machines is necessary.
-Important: Although *Cascade* is based on deep networks, **GPU-support is not necessary**, although it decreases processing time.
-Therefore, the installation is much easier than for deep learning-based toolboxes like DeepLabCut that require GPU-based processing.
+If you want to modify the code, if you want to integrate the algorithm into your existing pipeline (e.g., with CaImAn or Suite2P), or if you want to train your own networks, an installation on your local machine is necessary.
+Important: Although *Cascade* is based on deep networks, **GPU-support is not necessary**, it runs smoothly without (of course, GPUs speed up the processing).
+Therefore, the installation is much easier than for typical deep learning-based toolboxes that require GPU-based processing.

 We recommend the following installation procedure, but many other options are possible as well:

 1. Download / clone the repository to your local computer
 2. Install the Python environment Anaconda with Python 3 (https://www.anaconda.com/distribution/)
 3. Use the Anaconda prompt (Windows) or the console to navigate to the main folder where you downloaded *Cascade*
 4. Create a new Anaconda environment with the required packages: ``conda create -n Cascade python=3.6 keras numpy scipy matplotlib seaborn numpy ruamel.yaml``.
-It's as simple as that!
-Other versions of python will work as well.
+Other versions of python will work as well, we have mainly worked with Python 3.6 and 3.7.
 5. Activate the new environment using ``conda activate Cascade`` in Ubuntu and ``activate Cascade`` on Windows
-6. Use your editor of choice (e.g., Spyder or PyCharm) to get started with the demo files type ``spyder`` in the console after activating the environment, or use the Jupyter demo Notebooks by typing ``jupyter notebook``
+6. Use your editor of choice (e.g., Spyder or PyCharm) to get started with the demo files: type ``spyder`` in the console after activating the environment, or use the Jupyter demo Notebooks by typing ``jupyter notebook``.
 7. Now you're ready to process your data!

-If you have an existing Python environment, you can also look into the yaml-file and simply install the missing dependencies.
-If you are interested in training models from scratch and speed up processing in general, you should buy a dedicated GPU and install a GPU-based version of the deep learning framework.
+If you have an existing Python environment, you can also simply install the missing dependencies.
+If you are interested in training models from scratch and speed up processing in general, you should use a dedicated GPU and install a GPU-based version of the deep learning framework (for the extensive analyses in the paper, we used a GeForce RTX 2080 Ti).
 This procedure can be challenging for beginners.
-You will find instructions for that via Google, but a good starting point is the tutorial provided by [DeepLabCut](https://github.com/DeepLabCut/DeepLabCut/blob/master/docs/installation.md).
+You will find instructions for that via Google search, but a good starting point is the tutorial provided by [DeepLabCut](https://github.com/DeepLabCut/DeepLabCut/blob/master/docs/installation.md).

 ## Typical work flow

 The average user will only use pretrained models to produce predictions for his/her own data, and the Colaboratory Notebook should in most cases be sufficient.
-The description of the complete work flow is, however, helpful to understand what the algorithm does.
+The description of the complete work flow (below) is, however, helpful to understand what the algorithm does.

-**(Optional) Train a model with ground truth**
+**Train a model with ground truth (optional)**

 This section can be reproduced with the ``Demo_train.py`` file.

 The user specifies the properties of the model: the sampling rate of the calcium imaging data, the ground truth datasets used for training, the range of noise levels, the smoothing of the ground truth and whether a causal kernel is used.
 For an explanation what the last two adjustments mean, please read the FAQ below.

-Then, a folder is created for the model, where the configuration parameters of the model and the trained deep networks are saved.
+Then, a folder is created, where the configuration parameters of the model and the trained deep networks are stored.

-Finally, the true training is started with ``cascade.train_model( model_name )``.
-For each noise level, the algorithm resamples the indicated ground truth datasets such that it matches the target noise level and imaging rate.
-The resampled ground truth is then used to train the deep network, and the trained network is saved onto disk.
+Finally, the real training procedure is started with ``cascade.train_model( model_name )``.
+For each noise level, the algorithm resamples the indicated ground truth datasets such that the resampled ground truth matches the target noise level and imaging rate.
+The resampled ground truth is then used to train the deep network, and the trained network is saved to disk.
 For each noise level, several models are trained to create more robust predictions (ensemble approach).

 **Make predictions with your data**